galaxyproject/training-material/Proteomics/tutorials/proteinID_SG_PS.md

 >
 >	> ### :nut_and_bolt: Comment: Local Use of MSConvert
 >	> The vendor libraries used by MSConvert need a Windows system and is therefore rarely implemented in Galaxy instances.
 If ***msconvert*** :wrench: is not available in your Galaxy instance, please install the software on a Windows computer and run the conversion locally.
 You can find a detailed description of the necessary steps [here](http://genesis.ugent.be/files/costore/practicals/bioinformatics-for-proteomics/1-Peptide-and-Protein-Identification/1.2-Peak-List-Generation/1.2-Peak-List-Generation.pdf).
 Afterwards, upload the resulting mzML file to your Galaxy history.
+>   > {: .comment}
 >
 > 5. Run ***PeakPickerHiRes*** :wrench: on the resulting mzML file.
+>
 >	> ### :nut_and_bolt: Comment: Peak Picking
 >	> Depending on your machine settings, raw data will be generated either in profile mode or centroid mode.
 For most peptide search engines, the data have to be converted to centroid mode, a process called "peak picking".
 Machine vendors offer algorithms to extract peaks from profile raw data.
 This is implemented in ***msconvert*** :wrench: and can be run in parallel to the mzML conversion.
 However, the OpenMS tool ***PeakPickerHiRes*** :wrench: is reported to generate better results ([Lange et al., 2006, Pac Symp Biocomput](https://www.ncbi.nlm.nih.gov/pubmed/17094243)) and is therefore recommended for quantitative studies ([Vaudel et al., 2010, Proteomics](https://www.ncbi.nlm.nih.gov/pubmed/19953549)).
 >	> If your data were generated on a low resolution mass spectrometer, use ***PeakPickerWavelet*** :wrench: instead.
+>   > {: .comment}
+>
 > 6. Run ***FileConverter*** :wrench: on the picked mzML to convert to mgf format.
 > 7. Change the ***Datatype*** of the ***FileConverter*** :wrench: output to mgf by clicking the pencil :pencil: icon.
+> {: .hands_on}

 # Peptide and Protein ID
 MS/MS experiments identify peptides by isolating them and subsequently colliding them with a gas for fragmentation.
 This method generates a spectrum of peptide fragment masses for each isolated peptide - an MS2 spectrum.
 To find out the peptide sequences, the MS2 spectrum is compared to a theoretical spectrum generated from a protein database.
 This step is called peptide-to-spectrum (also: spectrum-to-sequence) matching.
-Accoringly, a peptide that is successfully matched to a sequence is termed PSM (Peptide-Spectrum-Match).
+Accordingly, a peptide that is successfully matched to a sequence is termed PSM (Peptide-Spectrum-Match).
 There can be multiple PSMs per peptide, if the peptide was fragmented several times.
 Different peptide search engines have been developed to fulfill the matching procedure.

 It is generally recommended to use more than one peptide search engine and use the combined results for the final peptide inference ([Shteynberg et al., 2013, Mol.
 Cell.
 Proteomics](https://www.ncbi.nlm.nih.gov/pubmed/23720762)).
 Again, there are several software solutions for this, e.g. iProphet (TPP) or ConsensusID (OpenMS).
 In this tutorial we will use ***Search GUI*** :wrench:, as it can automatically search the data using several search engines.
 Its partner tool ***Peptide Shaker*** :wrench: is then used to combine and evaluate the search engine results.